Find Affordable College Courses

 The following schools top our list of the Most Popular Communication & Journalism Graduate Certificate Colleges.

-Our analysis found University of Southern California to be the most popular school for communication and journalism students who want to pursue a graduate certificate in California.
-Located in the city of Los Angeles, USC is a private not-for-profit school with a very large student population.
+Our 2023 rankings named University of Southern California the most popular school in California for communication and journalism students working on their graduate certificate.
+Located in the large city of Los Angeles, USC is a private not-for-profit college with a very large student population.

 #2